From Sanctions to Scrutiny: How OFAC Violations Create Immediate SEC Disclosure Triggers

 The SEC's Materiality Standard: When Violations Must Be Disclosed

-The Securities and Exchange Commission requires public companies to disclose "material" information that could affect an investor's decision-making.
+The Securities and Exchange Commission requires public companies to disclose "material" information that could affect an investor's decision-making, as established under SEC Regulation S-K and the Supreme Court's TSC Industries v.
+Northway standard.
 But what makes an OFAC violation "material"?
 The answer isn't always straightforward.

-Courts have established that materiality isn't purely quantitative.
+Courts have established that materiality isn't purely quantitative, as the SEC reaffirmed in Staff Accounting Bulletin No. 99.
 A $100,000 penalty might not seem material for a multi-billion dollar company, but if that violation suggests systemic compliance failures, broader exposure to sanctions risks, or potential criminal prosecution, it could easily cross the materiality threshold.
+As former SEC Chair Gary Gensler emphasized, "materiality is not just about the dollar amount; it's about what the information tells investors about the company's risk management and governance."

 Quantitative vs. Qualitative Materiality